Will there be another lockdown before Christmas as omicron cases rise?

 However, it could eventually become necessary and Professor Neil Ferguson of Imperial College London, a member of the government’s Scientific Advisory Group for Emergencies (Sage), told BBC Radio 4’s Today programme last week that such a step could no longer be ruled out despite Britain’s high rate of vaccination.

+It was reported on Saturday that plans have been drawn up for a two-week circuit-breaker lockdown after Christmas.
+Although the plans have not been approved yet, they are now available for ministers to consider, according to The Times.

+The circuit-breaker would ban meeting others indoors except for work purposes and pubs and restaurants would be limited to outdoor service only.

-When last pressed on the question, Mr Javid told the BBC’s Andrew Marr in late November that Britain is “nowhere near” that stage yet and advised people to continue planning for Christmas as normal, a message subsequently repeated on Sky News by minister Gillian Keegan, who insisted the festive season remains “on track”.
+When last pressed on whether the country could be brought back into lockdown, Sajid Javid told the BBC’s Andrew Marr in late November that Britain is “nowhere near” that stage yet and advised people to continue planning for Christmas as normal, a message subsequently repeated on Sky News by minister Gillian Keegan, who insisted the festive season remains “on track”.

 But, when asked by Tory MP Richard Drax in the House of Commons whether he could promise there would be no further lockdowns, Mr Javid was unable to make a definite commitment, which is understandable given how much remains unknown about the new variant.